zxsheather/vscode-acmoj/README.md

 *   Implement pagination for problemsets and submissions.
 *   More user-friendly submission result display.
+*   Add display for the description of the problemset.
+*   Add support for submitting file in the problem view.

 ## Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request on the [GitHub Repo](https://github.com/theunknownthing/vscode-acmoj).

+For more details on contributing, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License